rigdenlab/conkit/README.rst

 **A Python Interface to Contact Predictions**

 This project is a result of the continuous struggle using residue-residue contact prediction pipelines, visualisation tools and related software.
 The aim was to reduce this complexity and provide one unified interface as a basic platform.
-The resulting platform is the Contact Prediction ToolKit, or ConKit in short.
+The resulting interface is the Contact Prediction ToolKit, or ConKit.

 .. image:: https://img.shields.io/pypi/v/conkit.svg
    :target: https://pypi.python.org/pypi/conkit